zephyrproject-rtos/zscilib/README.md

 ## Planned Features

-The Zephyr scientific library is still in very early planning, but the features listed below have been defined as key goals.
+The Zephyr scientific library is still in very early planning, but the features listed below have been defined as key future goals.

+Contributions to this project can take the form of any of the following requirements around these planned features and functions:

+- Function implementation in C
+- Optimised function implementation (ARM ASM, etc.) where appropriate
+- Unit tests to ensure reliable execution
+- Meaningful documentation (doxygen and `doc/topic.md` as appropriate)
+- Sample project(s) showing how these functions can be used in the real world

 > Any suggested additions to this list are highly welcome at this early stage.